Skip to main content

 Each of these has its own development environment.
 Docs are run from the top-level makefile, but development is split across separate test & release flows.

-For this quickstart, start with langchain-community:
+For this quickstart, start with langchain:

-cd libs/community
+cd libs/langchain

 Then verify dependency installation: